rachel-o-donnell/Hangman/README.md

  ![This is an image](/assets/images/medium.png)
  ![This is an image](/assets/images/hard.png)

- Interactive display - Display changes with correct or incorrect answer
+ Interactive and unique display - Display changes with correct or incorrect answer I created the display through trial and error with basic ascii inputs, wanting it to look different to ones that I had seen.

  Stages of man hangning: